Engee documentation

 logic matrix

-Define the antenna sublattice selection as a matrix M by N. M is the number of antenna sublattices and N is the total number of elements in the antenna array.
+Set the choice of the antenna sublattice as a matrix of M by N. M_ is the number of antenna sublattices, and N_ is the total number of elements in the antenna array.

-Each row of the matrix represents an antenna sublattice, and each entry in the row indicates the element’s membership in the antenna array.
+Each row of the matrix represents an antenna sublattice, and each entry in the row indicates that the element belongs to the antenna array.

-If the entry is zero, the element does not belong to the antenna sublattice.
-A non-zero entry represents the complex weighting factor applied to the corresponding element.
+If the record is zero, the element does not belong to the antenna sublattice.
+A non-zero entry is a complex weighting factor applied to the corresponding element.
 Each row must contain at least one non-zero entry.

-The phase centre of each antenna sublattice is at the geometric centre of the antenna sublattice.
-The geometric centre of the antenna sublattice depends on the parameters Subarray definition matrix and Geometry.
+The phase center of each antenna sublattice is located in the geometric center of the antenna sublattice.
+The geometric center of the antenna sublattice depends on the Subarray definition matrix and Geometry parameters.

 Dependencies